alronz/b2c-database-selection/Redis/Basic Features/commands.md

 redis> HDEL myhash field1
 (integer) 1
 ````
+In order to do operations on the values stored in Redis such as add,update, get or remove, a set of commands for each data type are provided.
+Those commands can be executed on [bulk](Pipline support.md) and a partial [transaction](transaction_support.md) is supported  as will be explained later in details.
+Executing these commands can be done using the built-in client "redis-cli" or by using one of the supported [clients](http://redis.io/clients) specific for many programming languages.
+Redis has a relatively short list of commands that can be easily learned in few hours.
+In the following sections I will explain the popular commands for each data type including commands on the "key".
+For a complete list of all the commands available in Redis, please check [Redis documentation.](http://redis.io/commands).

-* #### Commands on Sets
+#### Commands on Sets

-SADD is used to add a specific memeber to the set.
-If the member is alreayd in the set, the operation will be just ignored.
-SISMEMBER is then used to check if an element is inside the list or not.
-You can use SMEMBERS to get all the elements inside the list and SCARD to get the number of memebers in the list.
+"SADD" is used to add a specific member to the set.
+If the member is already in the set, the operation will be just ignored.
+"SISMEMBER" is then used to check if an element is inside the set or not.
+You can use "SMEMBERS" to get all the elements inside the set and "SCARD" to get the number of members in the set.

 ````
 redis> SADD myset "Hello"